nhm-herpetology/museum-NGS-training/Unit_03/Molecular_Lab/README.md

 4. Insert the PCR mixture into the thermal cycler and run the program.
 Once completed, remove from the thermal cycler and transfer to a 1.5 mL tube.

 5. Add 90 uL of Serapure solution to the post-PCR sample.

+6. After adding the Serapure beads incubate at room temperature for 5 mins.

+7. Place 1.5 mL tube on magnet rack.
+Allow beads to seperate (~5 min)

+8. Remove supernatant with a P1000 pipetter and discard.
+Remove any remaining supernatent with a P100 or P200 pipetter.

+9. Add 500 uL of 70% ethanol and let stand for 1 min (Wash No. 1)

+10. Remove supernatent as in Step 10.

+11. Add 500 uL of 70% ethanol and let stand for 1 min (Wash No. 2)

+12. Remove supernatant as in Step 10.

+13. Allow beads to sit until there is no residual ethanol on the sides of the tube.
+This usually takes about 2-3 mins.

+14. Add 20 uL 10mM Tris to dried beads and resuspend the beads

+15. Place back on the magnetic rack and allow to beads to separate.
+Transfer the supernatant to a clean tube - this is your final **PCR-amplified enriched capture library**
   </details>

 ## Quantification of capture library using Agilent TapeStation